FHA vs Conventional Loans: Key Differences

 An FHA loan may be the perfect loan for Joe, here's why:

 An FHA loan offers more flexible credit qualifying guidelines than other loan types.
 This is due to the fact that the Federal Housing Administration (FHA) insures this type of loan.
-FHA does not lend the money, rather they guarantee the loan.
-Due to the fact that the government is backing the loan, a lender is able to offer a competitive interest rate.
-A low interest rate can really help save the borrower a lot of money.
-Maybe Joe can buy some more gnomes with the money he saves!
+The FHA does not lend the money, rather they guarantee the loan.
+Since the government is backing the loan, a lender is able to offer a competitive interest rate, which can save borrowers money.

 The requirements necessary for obtaining an FHA loan are relatively simple.
 Joe does not need to be worried about having the perfect credit score due to late payments, foreclosures, bankruptcies, tax liens, or legal judgments, in order to get an FHA loan.
 Currently, FHA guidelines state you only need a 580 credit score to qualify for maximum financing on an FHA loan, where a conventional loan will require at least a 620 credit score.
 However, this number may vary from lender to lender.

-One of, if not the biggest advantage to an FHA loan is that only a 3.5% down payment is required for home loan purchase.
+One of, if not the biggest advantage to an FHA loan is that only a 3.5% down payment is required for home loan purchase for borrowers with a credit score of 580 or above.
 This number is a lot smaller than other conventional types which will ask for anywhere from 5-20% of the loan.
 See FHA loan details by state for more information.

 In addition, the down payment does not necessarily have to come from the borrower’s pocket.
 The money is allowed to come from a family member, employer or charitable organization as a gift.
 In Joe’s case, his parents can “gift” him the down payment.